SCT Services Connecting to SMART

-Sonoma County Transit has introduced a series of new routes that provide coordinated transfer trips from various parts of the county to SMART stations located at Airport Blvd, Rohnert Park, Cotati and Petaluma.
+Sonoma County Transit operates a series of routes that provide coordinated transfer trips from various parts of the county to SMART stations located at Airport Blvd, Rohnert Park, Cotati and Petaluma.
 Referred to as the “50-series” routes, below is a description of each:

 Route 52 is designed to receive transfers in downtown Sebastopol from the eastbound Route 20 that serves passengers with trip origins in Monte Rio, Guerneville, Rio Nido, Forestville and Graton.
 Route 52 operates along the Highway 116 corridor between downtown Sebastopol and the Cotati Hub (downtown Cotati), serving East Cotati Avenue, the Cotati Depot (SMART station), Sonoma Mountain Village and Sonoma State University – the route’s eastern terminus.
 Bi-directional service to connect commuters from the Sebastopol end or the SSU/Rohnert Park end of the route are provided during morning and afternoon commute periods with connections to both northbound and southbound SMART trains at the Cotati Depot.

 Route 53 – East County Connector to Petaluma SMART/Transit Mall